DaveMielke/NBP/b2g/doc/UserInterface/Features/useful.rst

 Most launchers allow you to organize your home screen by dragging the shortcuts on it to new locations.
-Many, including the one that comes with Android, allow you to:
+Many, including the default launcher that comes with Android, allow you to do things like:

 * Drag a shortcut on top of another one in order to create a folder that contains both of them.